K4liber/definit/README.md

 ## What?

-DefinIT is a way of representing knowledge as a hierarchy of precise definitions.
+DefinIT is a way of representing knowledge as a hierarchy of precise (unambiguous) definitions (or concepts).

+Hierarchy of definitions is a Knowledge Graph[1] with a DAG (directed acyclic graph) structure.

+When it comes to knowledge representation type, the definitions have procedural representation (explaining the behaviour) and DAGs have structural representation, showing the relations between different definitions.
+A relation has always the same type: dependency.

 First principles thinking is the act of boiling a process down to the fundamental parts that you know are true and building up from there.

 The most fundamental concepts make up the very bottom of the hierarchy of definitions.
 The ground level definitions do not have any references to other definitions.
 The are purely describe without usage of other concepts.

 The higher a concept is placed in the hierarchy, the higher level definitions it can reference to.
 A definition can only reference to another definition from a lower level.
-Hierarchy of definitions has a structure of a DAG (directed acyclic graph).

-When it comes to knowledge representation type, the definitions have procedural representation (explaining the behaviour) and DAGs have structural representation, showing the relations between different definitions.
-A relation has always the same type: dependency.
-One need to understand all dependencies of a definition to fully understand the definition.

 ## Why?

 The target is to create a knowledge model when one can start learning from a foundamental concepts and climbing to higher level of hierarchy.
 Picking a single definition, the descendent nodes indicate what should be firstly understood to fully understand the chosen definition.

 Over time, the DAG can be updated with more precise and better placed definitions.
 It is a kind of living, systematic knowledge representation of a specific field of knowledge.